Mayakovsky/syncollage/README.md

     * Click on the visible, non-transparent areas of image groups that contain multiple layers.
 This will cycle through the different layers within that group.
     * Groups with a single image will be static and non-clickable.

+6.  **Hosting Your Collage:**
+    * As long as imageStack is in the same directory as your `Syncollage.html`file, you can host your collage on any web server or platform that supports static file hosting.

 ## Contributing

 We welcome contributions to Syncollage!
 If you'd like to contribute, please follow these steps: